 Night Guards Treatment

 Night guards are specially-fitted dental devices that are designed to prevent you from clenching your jaw or grinding your teeth at night while you sleep.
 Night guards are cushioned trays that fit over your teeth.
-These devices prevent your teeth from touching or grinding against one-another, as well as cushions the force from clenching the jaw.
+These devices prevent your teeth from touching or grinding against one another, as well as cushion the force from clenching the jaw.

-A dentist will custom fit the night guard to make sure that it relieves the pressure points and fits snugly enough not to slip while your sleep.
-By stopping these habits, the night guard prevents dental damage such as cracked teeth, worn enamel or loose fillings, as well as prevent the neck pain, ear pain, jaw pain, or headaches that result from clenching your jaw at night.
+A dentist will custom-fit the night guard to make sure that it relieves the pressure points and fits snugly enough not to slip while you sleep.
+By stopping these habits, the night guard prevents dental damage such as cracked teeth, worn enamel, or loose fillings, as well as prevents neck pain, ear pain, jaw pain, or headaches that result from clenching your jaw at night.

 Frequently Asked Questions